Tickets received in New York City

 If you have 3 or more alcohol-related convictions on your entire driving record, a plea of guilty to a violation that results in 5 or more points may result in the revocation of your license under Part 132 of the Commissioner's Regulations.
 You may want to consult with an attorney before entering your plea.

 - 1. In other parts of New York State, traffic violations are processed in the criminal or traffic court of the city, county, town or village where the alleged offense took place.
 To answer these types of traffic tickets, contact the court directly.

 - 2. A suspension due to a traffic ticket is an 'indefinite' suspension.
-An indefinite suspension means your driver license or privilege to drive is taken away until you pay a suspension termination fee of $70 and have valid driver license.
+An indefinite suspension means your driver license or privilege to drive is taken away until you satisfy the terms of the suspension.